JustinGOSSES/predictatops/README.md

 _Code for supervised machine-learning stratigraphic pick prediction._

+[![DOI](https://zenodo.org/badge/151658252.svg)](https://zenodo.org/badge/latestdoi/151658252)

+<a title="MathKnight based on photo by Nicholas R. Longrich and Daniel J. Field [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Yale-Peabody-Triceratops-004Trp.png"><img width="512" alt="Yale-Peabody-Triceratops-004Trp" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Yale-Peabody-Triceratops-004Trp.png/512px-Yale-Peabody-Triceratops-004Trp.png"></a>

 <a href="https://github.com/JustinGOSSES/predictatops/blob/master/LICENSE">MIT License</a>

 This code is the subject of an <a href="https://github.com/JustinGOSSES/predictatops/blob/master/AAPG_Abstract_2019ACE.md">abstract</a> submitted to the AAPG ACE convention in 2019.

-[![DOI](https://zenodo.org/badge/151658252.svg)](https://zenodo.org/badge/latestdoi/151658252)

-<a title="MathKnight based on photo by Nicholas R. Longrich and Daniel J. Field [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Yale-Peabody-Triceratops-004Trp.png"><img width="512" alt="Yale-Peabody-Triceratops-004Trp" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Yale-Peabody-Triceratops-004Trp.png/512px-Yale-Peabody-Triceratops-004Trp.png"></a>

-Image by MathKnight based on photo by Nicholas R. Longrich and Daniel J. Field [CC BY-SA 4.0]

 Development was in this repo: <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">MannvilleGroup_Strat_Hackathon</a> but is now moving here as the code gets cleaned and modulized.
 This project is under active development.
 Significant portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.